-- To understand the various payloads of an UAV - To introduce with the concepts of data fusion algorithms and architectures. - To introduce the concepts of fuzzy logic and fuzzy neural networks - To expose students to the concept of artificial neural networks. •
+- To introduce students to the basic concepts of different types of sensors used in UAV. - To understand the various payloads of an UAV - To introduce with the concepts of data fusion algorithms and architectures. - To introduce the concepts of fuzzy logic and fuzzy neural networks - To expose students to the concept of artificial neural networks.